Palestine–Sri Lanka relations

 Palestine–Sri Lanka relations refer to the bilateral relations between the State of Palestine and Sri Lanka.
 Historically, relations between the two countries have been very friendly.
 Relations between Palestine and Sri Lanka started in 1975, when the Palestine Liberation Organization (PLO) opened up an embassy in Colombo.
-After the Palestinian Declaration of Independence on 15 November 1988, Sri Lanka and the Maldives were among the first few countries in the world to recognize the State of Palestine.
+After the Palestinian Declaration of Independence on 15 November 1988, Sri Lanka was among the first few countries in the world to recognize the State of Palestine.

 Sri Lanka currently supports a two-state solution to the ongoing Israeli–Palestinian conflict, and recognizes both the State of Palestine and Israel.
 Sri Lanka has voted in support of Palestine in almost every resolution brought to the UN.

 History

 Sri Lankan Prime Minister Sirimavo Bandaranaike was a strong ally of Palestine.

 The relationship between Sri Lanka and Palestine, particularly the Palestine Liberation Organization (PLO), can be traced back to 1971, when the left-wing Sri Lanka Freedom Party led by Sirimavo Bandaranaike promised to close down the Israel embassy in Sri Lanka in support of the Palestinian cause during their election campaigns.
 After Sirimavo Bandaranaike came to power, the Israel embassy was closed down despite many threats by lobbies in the United Kingdom to boycott Sri Lankan tea.
 Shortly after closing down the Israel embassy, Sirimavo Bandaranaike invited the PLO to establish diplomatic ties with Sri Lanka.
 In 1975, the PLO established a Palestinian embassy in Sri Lanka, a year after the Sri Lanka-Palestine Solidarity Committee was created.

 After the United National Party led by J. R. Jayewardene came to power, Sri Lanka re-established ties with Israel.
 Diplomatic ties with Israel were suspended again under President Ranasinghe Premadasa in support of the Palestinian cause, but were re-established in 2000.

 In 1997, Palestinian leader Yasser Arafat offered to mediate a settlement for the Sri Lankan Civil War, after meeting with Sri Lankan President Chandrika Kumaratunga.